bravobryan/data_clean_vehicle_dataset/README.md

 # Data Cleaning Project
-A project to perform data cleaning tasks.
+A project to perform data cleaning tasks using Python code within Jupyter Notebook.
+- The Jupyter Notebook file is: `data_clean_vehicles.ipynb`
+- The final result of the cleaned dataset is saved as a CSV file: `./dataset/vehicle_cleaned.csv`

 The "Vehicle Dataset 2024" dataset was found through Kaggle.com and is available under the ODC Attribution License. https://www.kaggle.com/datasets/kanchana1990/vehicle-dataset-2024